R11baka/Omdb/README.md

 ## Introduction

-Simple and lightweigth PHP library for using [OMDb](http://www.omdbapi.com/)
+Simple and lightweight PHP library for using [OMDb](http://www.omdbapi.com/)

 ## How to install